vkhangstack/vkhangstack/README.md

   [![trophy](https://github-profile-trophy.vercel.app/?username=vkhangstack)](https://github.com/vkhangstack/vkhangstack)
   <img align="center" src="https://github-readme-stats.vercel.app/api/?username=vkhangstack&theme=dracula" />

-     Friendship marks a life even more deeply than love.
-Love risks degenerating into obsession, friendship is never anything but sharing. - Elie Wiesel
+     Happiness is as a butterfly which, when pursued, is always beyond our grasp, but which if you will sit down quietly, may alight upon you. - Nathaniel Hawthorne